- Businesses need to understand what is included in their credit card processing service contract.

-The problem many small businesses run into is that the fees and rates they end up being charged in order to accept credit and debit cards from their customers are much higher than they thought they negotiated.
+While most credit card service providers will openly boast about their cheap rates, low fees and mobile options, there are other things they aren't so forthcoming about.
+The problem many small businesses run into is that the fees and rates they end up being charged to accept cards from their customers are much higher than they thought they'd negotiated.

-Phillip Parker, a credit card services provider expert with CardPaymentOptions.com, said there are a number of clauses in a credit card services contract that their provider might not be so quick to share with them.
-They include:
+Parker said there are several clauses in a credit card processing services contract that your provider might not be so quick to share with you.

-- Withholding funds: Merchant services providers can withhold funding on a business's transactions and establish cash reserves – cash deposits used to cover potential losses due to fraud or customer chargebacks – without providing prior notice.
+- Withholding funds: Merchant services providers can withhold funding on a business's transactions and establish cash reserves – cash deposits used to cover potential losses due to fraud or customer chargebacks – without prior notice.

 - Early termination: Most merchant account contracts lock merchants into a service agreement of one to five years.
 These contracts include early termination fees that usually range from $200 to $500 but, in some cases, obligate the merchant to pay any fees that would have been assessed throughout the remainder of the contract, which may add up to thousands of dollars.

-- Has to be in writing: Many merchant account contracts state the provider will not honor anything an agent promises regarding pricing or contract provisions that are not actually in the contract, even if it's apparent that the agent intentionally mislead the business owner or omitted important details.
+- Has to be in writing: Many merchant account contracts state the provider will not honor anything an agent promises regarding pricing or contract provisions that are not actually in the contract, even if it's apparent that the agent intentionally misled the business owner or omitted important details.

 The length of a payment processing contract is also something businesses need to be aware when signing a contract, according to Stout.

 "When evaluating a contract, determine whether the length of commitment is appropriate for your business and the price being offered," she said.

 Parker said that, to protect themselves from being caught off guard by unknown fees, small business owners need to find a credit card service provider they can trust.